Melissa Little: Research on kidney development, disease and regeneration

 Little and her team have developed an approach to recapitulate nephrogenesis, the formation of nephrons, in a dish.
 By knowing where the different kidney cells come from and how they develop she has developed a system to regenerate them from pluripotent stem cells.
 Using embryonic stem cells, or induced pluripotent stem cells from a patient, her group has described a cocktail of growth factors that can drive development into kidney cells.

 The group were able to develop self organising organoids 7mm long over 18 days.
-These small balls of cells have differentiated most of the cells that form the kidneys, including collecting ducts, podocytes, vasculature cells, nephrons and loops of Henle, and are closely related transcriptionallly to first and second trimester developing kidneys.
+These small balls of cells have differentiated most of the cells that form the kidneys, including collecting ducts, podocytes, vasculature cells, nephrons and loops of Henle, and are closely related transcriptionally to first and second trimester developing kidneys.
 Further research into the organoids by Prof Little's Laboratory has demonstrated robust transcriptional reproducibility of the model and utilised induced pluripotent stem cells generated from patients to study their kidney disease.